-- (1) An owner may challenge a violation issued pursuant to this section by providing: - (i) proof from the Department of Finance that the building in question is not a "covered building" as defined in section 28-308.1 of the Administrative Code; or - (ii) proof of early compliance with the filing requirements pursuant to section 28-308.7 of the Administrative Code; or - (iii) proof that the building is less than ten years old at the start of its first assigned calendar year; or - (iv) proof that the base building systems underwent substantial rehabilitation within the preceding ten years; or - (v) proof that the owner was granted an extension of time to file the report. - (2) Such challenge must be made in writing on a form provided by the violation served by the Department. - §2.
+- (1) An owner may challenge a violation issued pursuant to this section by providing: - (i) proof from the Department of Finance that the building in guestion is not a "covered building" as defined in section 28-308.1 of the Administrative Code; or - (ii) proof of early compliance with the filing requirements pursuant to section 28-308.7 of the Administrative Code; or - (iii) proof that the building is less than ten years old at the start of its first assigned calendar year; or - (iv) proof that the base building systems underwent substantial rehabilitation within the preceding ten years; or - (v) proof that the owner was granted an extension of time to file the report. - (2) Such challenge must be made in writing on a form provided by the Department within thirty days from the postmark date of the violation served by the Department.

+§2.
 Subdivision (j) of section 102-01 of subchapter B of chapter 100 of Title 1 of the Rules of the City of New York is amended by adding, in numerical order, a new entry relating to Section 28-308.4 of the New York City Administrative Code as follows: